GSA/notifications-admin/README.md

 For more information on what we're working on, the Notify tool, and how to get involved with our team,
 [see our flyer.](https://github.com/GSA/notifications-admin/blob/main/docs/notify-pilot-flyer.md)

+## Updating secrets for the E2E tests

+At some point, E2E tests will fail because the secrets held in VCAP_SERVICES have expired.
+To refresh them, you will need to do the following:

+1. Log in the normal way to access cloudfoundry command line options
+2. In your terminal, run `chmod +x print_vcap.sh`
+3. In your terminal, run `./print_vcap.sh`
+4. Copy the value in your terminal and paste it into the VCAP_SERVICES secret in Github on the staging tier.